Step 1. Let’s meet to explore the benefit of choosing Daughterly Care Community Services

 If you are a Pensioner or Part Pensioner then just ring the Department of Human Services (or DVA) and they will send this to you.
 They can also give you the Income Tested Care Fee Contribution over the phone.

-Time Saving Tip: If you are 100% Self-funded, which is explained on this page you don’t actually have to complete the whole 16 page SA456 form, you can just write “charge me the full income tested care fee” because you will be charged the full fee anyway.
+Time Saving Tip: If you are 100% Self-funded, which is explained on this page you don’t actually have to complete the whole 19 page SA456 form, you can just complete your name and answer NO at question 14, because you are fully Self-funded you will pay the Maximum Income Tested Care Fee anyway.

 ALERT: If you are close to the self-funded threshold or your income drops, it is worth completing the form.

 ▢ If you are a Pensioner and you can’t afford to pay the Basic Daily Care Fee of $10.54 per day then you can apply to the Government for a Hardship Supplement, in which case the Government may pay all or part of the Basic Daily Care Fee for you.

 Alternatively, you may prefer to elect not to pay the Basic Daily Care Fee.